-Use of multiple GPU in a high-performance video editing system will be quite heavy on I/O throughput so moving up to the 28 PCIe lanes of the i7-7820X or the 44 lanes of the i9-7900X will bring performance increments.
+Use of multiple GPU in a high-performance video editing system will be quite heavy on I/O throughput so moving up to the 44 PCIe lanes of the i9-9820X or the i9-9920X will bring performance increments.

 Often the performance increase observed when moving from a single GPU system to a dual GPU system is significant.
 On a high specification X299 platform, it can scale almost to double the performance of a single card system.

 For Adobe Premiere Pro to be able to make use of the graphics card, it must support either Cuda or OpenCL.
 Nvidia cards support Cuda, and AMD cards support OpenCL.
 Cuda comes out as the clear winner in straight up performance tests with a variety of codecs.
 We would recommend users choose a Nvidia based GPU.

 Any graphics card will help improve performance.
 Ideally, if you install more than one GPU in your PC, you should try to keep to the same model, but system performance can be boosted even with different cards as long as they are both using the same vendor’s chipset, i.e. both Nvidia running Cuda.

 Aim to use graphics cards with high quantities of onboard video memory (VRAM).
 If your GPU has insufficient video memory, then your PC will be forced to use the computers CPU to process even when you have switched on GPU acceleration, this can happen partway through a job.
 For this reason, we recommend cards with a minimum of 6GB but ideally aim for 8GB or higher.